Tech-at-DU/Titanic-Dataset-Tutorial/P06-PDFs-and-CDFs/content.md

 ---
-title: "PDFs—Probability Density Function"
+title: "Representing Probabilities with PDFs and CDFs Aboard the Titanic"
-slug: pdfs
+slug: pdfs-and-cdfs
 ---

 We've calculated some individual probabilities, but we can go further with probability.
 We can calculate and graph *every* probability, and thereby glean further insights into our data.
 A graph of every probability is called a **Probability Density Function**, and you've probably already seen them and heard of them, since they are popularly called **Bell Curves**.